Joint constraints on cosmic birefringence and early dark energy from ACT, Planck, DESI, and PantheonPlus: Fitting new form of cosmic birefringence with Planck and ACT observations

 We compare the differences between the theoretical predictions and the observational measurements of the $EB$ power spectra for four different data combinations in Figure \ref{fig:Dleb}.
 The tomato errorbar and data points correspond to the Planck $EB$ measurements, while the light-blue points represent the ACT-$EB$ data.
 The multipole coverage of the two experiments differs substantially: Planck probes the range $50 \leq \ell \leq 1500$, whereas ACT extends from $\ell = 600$ up to $\ell = 3500$.
 In the figure, we display the full ACT multipole range together with the portion of the Planck data that does not overlap with ACT.
 The green line shows the theoretical prediction obtained by first fitting the EDE component and subsequently introducing cosmic birefringence as a secondary effect, with the Chern-Simons coupling parameter $gM_\mathrm{Pl}$ constrained using Planck-$EB$ data alone.
 At present, the observational precision at very low and very high multipoles remains limited, while the intermediate $\ell$ range is generally regarded as the most accurately measured region of the CMB.

-Notably, both the blue and green lines overshoot the ACT-$EB$ measurements more than one-sigma errorbar at the two peaks located in the multipole range around $\ell \simeq 1000$-1500.
-The $EB$ power spectra result of the green line comes from only fitting $gM_\mathrm{Pl}$ in Planck-$EB$ and other EDE parameters fixed in the Planck+BOSS+SH0ES data combination.
+Notably, both the blue and green lines overshoot the ACT-$EB$ measurements more than one-sigma errorbar at the two peaks located in the multipole range around $\ell \simeq 1000$-1500. { To quantify this comparison, we computed the $\chi^2$ and PTE of each best-fit model against the 38 ACT-$EB$ data points.
+The Planck-$EB$ (with Planck+DESI+Pantheon+) curve yields $\chi^2 = 117.6$ (PTE $=2.49\times 10^{-10}$), confirming the visible overshoot, while the ACT-$EB$ (with Planck+DESI+Pantheon+) curve yields $\chi^2 = 53.4$ (PTE $= 0.039$), a substantially improved but still marginal fit.} The $EB$ power spectra result of the green line comes from only fitting $gM_\mathrm{Pl}$ in Planck-$EB$ and other EDE parameters fixed in the Planck+BOSS+SH0ES data combination.
 In contrast, the yellow line corresponds to a simultaneous fit of all ten free parameters, significantly alleviating this tension and providing a much improved agreement with the observations.
-The dark-blue line represents the results obtained when fitting all parameters simultaneously, the BAO dataset replaced by the latest DESI measurements, and the SH0ES supernova sample upgraded to the larger Pantheon+ compilation.
+The dark-blue line represents the results obtained when fitting all parameters simultaneously, the BAO dataset replaced by the latest DESI measurements, and the SH0ES supernova sample upgraded to the larger PantheonPlus compilation.
 In this case, since the Planck-$EB$ data have larger uncertainties in the multipole range $\simeq 1000$-1500 than ACT-$EB$, the predicted birefringence power spectrum amplitude becomes too large and exceeds the ACT-$EB$ error bars.
-By contrast, for the same underlying data combination, the purple line demonstrates that replacing Planck-$EB$ with ACT-$EB$ effectively suppresses the height of the $D_\ell^{EB}$ peaks, yielding a better match to the most precise measurements in the intermediate multipole regime.
+By contrast, for the same underlying data combination, the purple line demonstrates that replacing Planck-$EB$ with ACT-$EB$ effectively suppresses the height of the $D_\ell^{EB}$ peaks, yielding a better match to the most precise measurements in the intermediate multipoles regime. { To further assess the consistency of the large EDE fraction $f_\mathrm{EDE}$ with small-scale CMB observations, we compare our best-fit theoretical predictions with the ACT DR6 temperature power spectrum.
+As shown in Figure \ref{fig:Dltt} (a), all four data combinations remain broadly consistent with the ACT $TT$ measurements across the full multipole range.
+Panel (b), which shows the zoomed-in region $1500 \lesssim \ell \lesssim 2500$, reveals that the two combinations incorporating DESI and PantheonPlus predict $TT$ power slightly above the ACT DR6 data points near $ 1700$ and $2000$.
+This confirms that the large $f_\mathrm{EDE}$ favored by our joint analysis is not in significant conflict with the small-scale $TT$ spectrum.
+Meanwhile, the yellow line lies closer to the ACT $TT$ observations than the green line, consistent with our earlier finding that incorporating the $EB$ data into the global fit yields tighter and more self-consistent constraints across all multipole ranges \cite{Kochappan:2024jyf}.}